 WebMD warns that kratom “in large doses may cause trouble breathing, brain swelling, seizure, liver damage and death.”
-They also state that when regular users of kratom stop taking it, they may experience uncomfortable or serious side effects, including anxiety, sleep problems, hot flashes and anger.
-According to WebMD, there is an increased risk of suicide when kratom is used by those with an alcohol dependency or a mental health disorder.
+They also state that when regular users of kratom stop taking it, they may experience uncomfortable or serious side effects, including anxiety, sleep problems, hot flashes, and anger.
+According to WebMD, there is an increased risk of suicide when kratom is used by those with alcohol dependency or a mental health disorder.

 A study published in the medical journal Clinical Toxicology evaluated U.S. poison control reports regarding kratom use.
-There have been an increasing number of reports to poison control centers regarding adverse reactions linked to kratom use.
+There has been an increasing number of reports to poison control centers regarding adverse reactions linked to kratom use.
 Of the 1,807 exposure reports documented, 65% were reported during 2016-2017, indicating an increase over previous years.
 Many of these reports cited multiple-substance exposure, not solely kratom, and those resulted in the highest number of serious medical outcomes, including death.
 Of the 11 deaths reported, only 2 were linked to kratom use alone.
 The study concluded, “kratom is associated with a variety of serious medical outcomes, especially when used with other substances.”

 A report released by the U.S. Centers for Disease Control and Prevention (CDC), found that in 152 of the 27,388 overdose deaths between July 2016 to December 2017, the deceased had kratom in their system.
 In 91 of the 152 overdoses, kratom was listed as the cause of death, although the CDC could not rule out the presence of other substances.